The Game (rapper): Other ventures

-Record labelsThe Black Wall Street Records was an American independent record label founded in 2002, by the Game.Blood Money Entertainment was an American independent record label.
+Record labelsThe Black Wall Street Records was an American independent record label founded in 2002, by the Game.
+The name "The Black Wall Street" is adopted from what was the racially segregated Greenwood neighborhood of Tulsa, Oklahoma.
+During the oil boom of the 1920s, Greenwood was home to several successful and prominent African-American entrepreneurs.

+Before The Documentary, Game dropped a series of mixtapes on his own label, The Black Wall Street.
+After leaving G-Unit Records, Game hoped to push The Black Wall Street to the mainstream to compete with his former label and labelmates.
+Though the label didn't released an official retail album, it did released several mixtapes including the "Black Wall Street Journal" and "BWS Radio" series.
+Former artists who have been on the label include: Vita, Ya Boy, and Charli Baltimore.Blood Money Entertainment was an American independent record label.
 In December 2012, the Game founded a new record label, Rolex Records, alongside fellow rapper Stat Quo.
 Following its founding, he bought his entire team at the record label Rolex watches.
 After a six-month legal battle with Rolex, he changed the name and logo of the record label to The Firm, which then became Blood Money Entertainment.
 The label has signed West Coast rappers Skeme, King Marie, Pharaoh Jackson and Dubb.Prolific Records was an American independent record label founded by the Game in the autumn of 2019.
 According to court documents obtained by AllHipHop, Priscilla Rainey was granted ownership of the Game's vanity label, as well as royalties from his tenth studio album, Born 2 Rap (2019).
-This means Rainey now has full control over any salary the Game was receiving through his imprint.100 Entertainment' is an American independent record label founded in 2021 by the Game and his manager, Wack 100.
+This means Rainey now has full control over any salary the Game was receiving through his imprint.100 Entertainment is an American independent record label founded in 2021 by the Game and his manager, Wack 100.